agile-process.org Home

 There are three Agile levels of planning.
 Release planning is a group of stories selected because they represent a usable set of features that can be released together.
 These types of plans are made by selecting the stories and deciding how many iterations are needed or by selecting a release date and seeing how much can be done by then.
 Release plans have no details other than a list of stories to be done by a date.

-The second level of planning is the iteration or sprint plan.
-This plan is a subset of the release plan stories that will be done in the very next iteration or sprint.
-Only one iteration plan exists at a time.
-With our chosen collection of important features we can now estimate the amount of effort to implement them.
+amount of effort to implement them.
 The people who will do the work, namely the developers, have authority to set the estimates.
 The manager will set the total amount of work that the next iteration can have planned.
 The customer then chooses a subset of the most important features that will fit into the next iteration.

 The iteration plan will often be verified by breaking the stories into development tasks and estimating them with finer grain units.
 At this level use cases could also be created.
 This greater level of detail is permissible because iterations or sprints are kept very short.